How does it work?

 What’s required of a reviewer?

-For any particular product, service, event or venue – 500+ word review (general review) OR WGTD 2021 Awards scoring form + 500+ word review (if client requests a review when entering our WGTD 2021 Awards) OR WGTD 2021 Awards scoring form to be submitted using the online form by the given deadline.
-IMPORTANT NOTE – Our WGTD 2021 Awards are only open for entries for part of the year.
-That said, this years awards are currently open for entries and will close for entries on 15th September 2021, after which time just general reviews will be potentially available.
+Generally speaking*, any particular product, service, event or venue – 500+ word review (general review) to be submitted using the online form by the given deadline.
 Within the reviewer resources is a reviewer guide which includes tips on what you could include and should include when writing a review.

 How does it work once a reviewer has joined?